rockdisc/Book-of-Knowledge/Home.md

 > [!todo]  Today
 > - [ ] Clean my desk
-> - [ ] Make session
+> - [ ] Find Holidays and add that to the daily template.

 > [!warning]  Run On

 > [!hint]  Long Term
 > - [ ] look at dual degree
-> - [ ] Make templates so I can easily enter what happened in school whenever it starts.
 > - [ ] Try Linux
 > - [ ] Make Reddit account to post my story